 Threats to the U.S.

 The United States is historically susceptible to drought.
-Tree ring studies show major droughts in the distant past, while some more recent dry periods are still within living memory, such as the Dust Bowl or the drought of the 1950s.
-These historic examples should serve as guideposts to highlight our vulnerabilities to drought as we move into a warmer, and in some places, drier future.
+Paleoclimate studies show major droughts in the distant past, while some more recent dry periods are still within living memory, such as the Dust Bowl of the 1930s or the drought of the 1950s.
+These historic examples serve as guideposts to highlight our vulnerabilities to drought as we move into a warmer, and in some places, drier future.

-In 2002, parts of the Midwest and Rocky Mountains were hit by drought, while California suffered through a three-year drought toward the end of the decade.
-In 2011, Texas experienced its driest 12 months ever.
+Recent U.S. droughts have been the most expansive in decades.
+For example, in 2011, Texas experienced its driest 12 months ever.
 At one point, 80 percent of the state was rated at an “exceptional” level of drought.
-At the peak of the 2012 drought, an astounding 81 percent of the contiguous US was under at least abnormally dry conditions.
+At the peak of the 2012 drought, an astounding 81 percent of the contiguous United States was under at least abnormally dry conditions.
+Severe drought can affect:

 Potential Global Problems

-In recent years droughts have struck several major breadbasket regions simultaneously, adding to price instability .
-In countries already facing reduced food security, cost spikes can lead to social unrest, migration and famine .
-The 2012 price increase represents the third surge in global food prices in the last four years.
-During the 2007/2008 crisis, the Food and Agriculture Organization of the United Nations estimated that high food prices increased the number of chronically hungry people in the word by 75 million.
-While the United Nations FAO price index is not yet at the levels seen during the 2008 crisis or the February 2011 peak that has been connected to the Arab Spring uprisings, there is a risk that prices will edge higher as long as the droughts persist in the United States.
+In recent years, droughts have struck several major breadbasket regions simultaneously, adding to food price instability .
+In countries already facing reduced food security, cost spikes can lead to social unrest, migration, and famine .
+Several price spikes have occurred over the last decade, often connected to crop failures or poor yield.
+During the 2007-2008 crisis, the Food and Agriculture Organization of the United Nations estimated that high food prices increased the number of chronically hungry people in the word by 75 million.